 Few vegetable plants produce with quite the same vigor as the cherry tomato.
 And that characteristic combined with their love of warm soil, desire for constant tending, and bushy shape makes them perfect for container gardening.

 But if you think getting these babies to produce in a pot is as easy as slapping them in the soil and putting them in the sun, you might not get the results you’re hoping for.

 Luckily, though, with a few simple tips, even the novice gardener can have success growing cherry tomatoes in pots.

 Why You Should Grow Cherry Tomatoes in Pots (Even if You Have a Garden!)

 While most people might see a lack of yard and limited space as a negative when talking about gardening, there are actually some benefits to growing your plants in containers rather than putting them in the ground.

 For starters, potted plants are a lot easier to keep weed-free and can save on water and fertilizer use.

-But, when looking at cherry tomatoes specifically, the benefits go much further than that.
+But, when looking at cherry tomato plants specifically, the benefits go much further than that.